Even during the summer months, a surprising amount of water falls from the sky, providing a free resource.

 Harvesting Costs and Water Security

+Commercial rainwater harvesting systems for nurseries and garden centres normally use above ground steel sectional tanks, which provide a large rainwater storage capacity at a relatively modest cost.
 In fact a covered storage tank can cost as little as £25-£35 per m3 of water stored.
 With mains water running at £1.50 per m3 in some areas, the tank and cover can pay for themselves in just 20 refills.
-Access Irrigation has many years experience in designing rainwater catchment and recycling systems.

 Good general nursery practice can help ensure that the harvested rainwater stays as clean as possible, minimising any health & safety issues.
 So, you should aim to keep all roof catchment areas and gutters clean, and clear away any leaves regularly.